ec-coding/PokeDrafts/README.md

 10/24/2022
 1. Implemented icons via React props to replace certain text drawn from an API.
 Elements will now be displayed as their respective icons on card modals.

+10/26/2022
+1. Modal design has been revamped and now shows card attributes, as well as pricing data lifted from current market values.